-As discussed above in this AIF, the Bloom Lake Assets were acquired through a CCAA process and significant analysis and other work was undertaken by the Corporation to better determine the optimal approach for potential future operations.
+As discussed above in this AIF, the Bloom Lake Assets were acquired through a CCAA process and significant analysis and other work was undertaken by the Corporation to determine the optimal approach for future operations.
 A Feasibility Study was completed on Bloom Lake as detailed above in the AIF.
-Subsequent to the release of the Feasibility Study the Corporation has undertaken financings, signed a Framewrok Off-Take Agreement and taken other steps towards potentially re-starting operations at Bloom Lake.
-As of the date of this AIF the Corporation is in advanced discussions to obtain the necessary financing required to fund the costs detailed in the "Capital Expenditures Including Working Capital" component of the Bloom Lake Feasibility Study (see Three Year History and Risk Factors sections above for further details).
+Subsequent to the release of the Feasibility Study the Corporation has undertaken financings, signed off-take agreements and taken other steps towards re-starting operations at Bloom Lake, which re-commenced on February 16, 2018 (see Three Year History and Risk Factors sections above for further details).